Here are some questions I have seen recently about how long it takes to improve your credit score for a mortgage:

 Many mortgage lenders will also care about some other things which may surprise you.
 These are all good guidelines that will make it easier to pass the lender’s affordability checks as well as credit history checks:

-- don’t use a lot of your credit limit on credit cards and catalogues.
-You need to aim to pay down these debts so that you are using less than 30% of the credit limit.
+- aim to pay down credit card and catalogue debts so that you are using less than 30% of the credit limit.
 Clearing the balance in full every month is best!

 - it’s best to be paying more than the minimum amounts to credit cards and catalogues;

-- no payday loans in the year before you apply for a mortgage.
+- no payday loans in the two years before you apply for a mortgage.
 Even if you repay them on time they are seen as showing you aren’t good with money;

 A “thin” credit file

 It is incredibly frustrating to be turned down for a mortgage because you have never borrowed money in the past.
 If you have a great deposit and will very easily pass the affordability checks, talk to a good broker to see if any lenders will accept you.
 But if you don’t, what can you do?